stefanzweifel/laravel-sends/README.md

 If you're sending emails through AWS SES or a similar service, you might want to identify the sent email in the future (for example when a webhook for the "Delivered"-event is sent to your application).

 The package comes with an event listener helping you here.
 Update the EventServiceProvider to listen to the `MessageSending` event and add the `AttachSendUuidListener` as a listener.
 A `X-Laravel-Message-UUID` header will be attached to all outgoing emails.
 The header contains a UUID value.
-This value can not be compared to the `Message-ID` defined in [RFC 2392](https://datatracker.ietf.org/doc/html/rfc2392).
+(This value can not be compared to the `Message-ID` defined in [RFC 2392](https://datatracker.ietf.org/doc/html/rfc2392))
+You can then use the value of `X-Laravel-Message-UUID` or `$send->uuid` later in your application.

 ```php
 // app/Providers/EventServiceProvider.php